 Google has joined the Privacy Shield framework between the EU and the US: www.privacyshield.gov/EU-US-Framework.

 Our webpages may use Google Analytics Remarketing functionality in combination with the multi-device features of Google AdWords.
 This functionality is provided by Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.

 These features allow the advertising target audiences generated using Google Analytics Remarketing to be linked with the device-independent features of Google AdWords.
 This means that personalised advertising messages can be adapted to your interests based on your previous user and surfing behaviour on one of your devices (e.g. smartphone) and presented on any of your other devices (e.g. tablet or PC).

 Provided that you have given your consent, Google will match your web and app browser history with your Google account for this purpose.
 As a result, the same personalised advertising messages can be displayed on any device that is logged on to your Google account.

 To support this feature, Google Analytics captures Google-authenticated user IDs, which are then temporarily combined with our Google Analytics data to define and create target audiences for advertisement across devices.

-This is done to track the behaviour of visitors of our pages after they have clicked a Facebook advertisement and been redirected to the website of the respective provider.
-It allows to evaluate the effectiveness of Facebook advertisements for statistical and market research purposes and to optimise future advertisement campaigns.
+This is done to track the behaviour of visitors of our pages.
+It allows us to evaluate the effectiveness of Facebook advertisements for statistical and market research purposes and to optimise future advertisement campaigns.

 You may also disable the remarketing feature called “Custom Audiences” in the advertisement settings section at https://www.facebook.com/ads/preferences/?entry_product=ad_settings_screen after logging on to Facebook.